Aurora Hunt Aurora Hunt

 Class 8-9 City Center (London, New York) Impossible.
 Only a massive Kp 8+ storm will punch through the smog.

-The Visibility Trifecta
+The Visibility Checklist

 Combining All Three in One Workflow